 Conduct accuracy assessments focused on Hate Speech policy allowances that cover artistic expression and expression about human rights violations (e.g., condemnation, awareness raising, self-referential use, empowering use).
-This assessment should also specifically investigate how the location of a reviewer Meta reported impacts the ability of moderators to accurately assess implementation or hate speech and counter speech from the same or described as work different regions.
-The Board understands this analysis Wampum Somewhat Meta already does Q42021 likely requires the development of appropriate and Enforcement Belt #3 Comprehensive but did not publish accurately labelled samples of relevant content.
-Meta information to should share the results of this assessment with the demonstrate Board, including how these results will inform implementation improvements to enforcement operations and policy development and whether it plans to run regular reviewer accuracy assessments on these allowances, and summarize the results in its quarterly Board transparency report to demonstrate it has complied with this recommendation.
+This assessment should also specifically investigate how the location of a reviewer impacts the ability of moderators to accurately assess hate speech and counter speech from the same or different regions.
+The Board understands this analysis likely requires the development of appropriate and accurately labelled samples of relevant content.
+Meta should share the results of this assessment with the Board, including how these results will inform improvements to enforcement operations and policy development and whether it plans to run regular reviewer accuracy assessments on these allowances, and summarize the results in its quarterly Board transparency report to demonstrate it has complied with this recommendation.